ricafa/scheduler/readme.md

 or
 php artisan db:seed

-To list doctors, access the url '/listDoctors'
+To list doctors, access the url '/listDoctors' via POST.

 ## About Laravel